EvE-VeV/EvE-VeV.github.io/README.md

 # Allofme.github.io
-    All you see from here is part of me,and it is all of me!
+    All you see from here is part of me,but it is also all of me!